UniversityOfPlymouth-Electronics/Embedded-Systems/level5/rapid-poll.md

 * **Rapid Polling** - whereby we take responsibility for servicing all devices.
 We read input devices and service output devices at high enough speeds to prevent data loss or corruption.
 * **Interrupts** - whereby we utilise hardware-interrupts and the "Nested Vectored Interrupt Controller" (NVIC) to react to hardware events (whilst also saving power).
 * **Multi Threaded Programming** - using the Mbed Real Time Operating System components (based on CMSIS RTOS) to handle multi-tasking for us, so that we are able to write separate functions (containing sequential code) that "seems" to run in parallel, even on a single core.
 Using this method, we go full circle and discover we may use simple blocking code once again!
+However, this is an advanced topic which is covered in level 4.

 Let's begin with the concept of rapid-polling.